chrisguest75/sysadmin_examples/34_WSL/BACKUP_AND_RESTORE.md

 wsl --list --verbose

 # backup (this seems to signal the distro to shutdown then fails.)
+# NOTE: This seems to be run inside a cmd prompt and then run pwsh - otherwise you get Error code: Wsl/Service/ERROR_SHARING_VIOLATION.
 wsl --export Ubuntu-22.04 ubuntu22_04__2023_11_28.vhdx --vhd
 ```